Adam: A Method for Stochastic Optimization

 v is not the variance; it estimates the second raw moment E[g^2], so its square root is the RMS size of the gradient.
 Dividing by the RMS rescales every coordinate to a comparable step and caps that step near alpha.
 It equals the variance only when the gradient has zero mean.

-So Adam without bias correction is just RMSProp?
+So Adam without bias correction reduces to RMSProp?

 Not quite.
 Drop the bias correction and you get RMSProp with momentum, and even that is not algebraically Adam: it carries momentum on the already-rescaled gradient, while Adam averages the raw gradient and the raw squared gradient separately, then divides.